Ford Motor Co. [F] stock Initiated by Redburn Atlantic analyst, price target now $10

 Ford Motor Co.
-[NYSE: F] loss -1.76% on the last trading session, reaching $12.30 price per share at the time.
+[NYSE: F] gained 0.17% on the last trading session, reaching $12.14 price per share at the time.
 The company report on February 14, 2024 at 9:00 AM that Ford Pro CFO Navin Kumar to Discuss Commercial Customers at Feb.
 22 Barclays Industrials Conference.

 More than ever before, commercial customers want to lower the total cost of ownership, and transform their businesses.
 Ford Pro is uniquely equipped to help them do that.